 Read more about Superstitions in Vietnam

-Holy Mothers are actually three goddesses in folk religion in Vietnam, Mau Lieu Hanh, Mau Thuong Ngan (goddess of the forests), and Mau Thoai (goddess of the water).
-Mau Lieu Hanh is the main goddess in the belief to worship women in Vietnam and also one of the 4 immortal gods (Son Tinh – the Mountain Spirit, Thanh Giong, Chu Dong Tu, and Lieu Hanh Holy Mother).
+Holy Mothers are three goddesses in folk religion in Vietnam: Mau Lieu Hanh, Mau Thuong Ngan (goddess of the forests), and Mau Thoai (goddess of the water).
+Mau Lieu Hanh is the main goddess in the belief to worship women in Vietnam and one of the 4 immortal gods (Son Tinh – the Mountain Spirit, Thanh Giong, Chu Dong Tu, and Lieu Hanh Holy Mother).
 It is also believed that the other two goddesses were other avatars of her in the human world.
 She was the second child of Jade Emperor, an exemplary woman of all times, and did many good things to the humans.

 Some other temples venerating him are Tran Temple in Thai Binh Province, Tran Hung Dao Temple in Ninh Binh, and Tran Hung Dao Temple in Tan Dinh Ward, District 1, Ho Chi Minh City.
-The anniversary date of his death is the 20th day in the 8th month in the lunar calendar, which is also a big memorial event to many people who come to offer incense to Saint Tran, pray for good things, and join and watch the folk performances.
+The anniversary date of his death is the 20th day in the 8th month in the lunar calendar, which is also a big memorial event for many people who come to offer incense to Saint Tran, pray for good things, and join and watch the folk performances.